 Additionally, Mr. Serrano has guest-taught at many prestigious schools throughout the U.S., United Kingdom, South America, and the Caribbean.
 He also has served as an expert judge in several international ballet competitions.

 One of Mr. Serrano’s greatest accomplishments is the success of his students.
-You can find SCBS Alumni at prestigious schools and companies such as the Dance Theater of Harlem, Milwaukee Ballet, Cincinnati Ballet, Tulsa Ballet, San Francisco Ballet, Ballet West, Boston Ballet, Ballet Manila, Ballet Municipal de Lima and the Royal Ballet School and Company.
+You can find SCBS Alumni at prestigious schools and companies such as the Dance Theater of Harlem, Milwaukee Ballet, Cincinnati Ballet, Tulsa Ballet, San Francisco Ballet, Ballet West, Boston Ballet, Ballet Manila, Ballet Municipal de Lima and the Royal Ballet School and Company1

 Vice President/COO, Co-Founder and Co-Artistic Director

 A native of Havana, Cuba, Wilmian Hernandez graduated from the National School of Arts in 1984 and began her professional career under the artistic direction of Fernando Alonso at Ballet Camagüey.
 In ten years dancing with Ballet de Camagüey and Ballet Nacional de Cuba, she rose to principal dancer, and then joined the Youth Ballet of the National Ballet of Cuba under Laura Alonso and artistic director Alicia Alonso.
 In 1993, she accepted an invitation from Marie D‘Angelo to join the Ballet de Monterrey in Mexico.
 While in Monterrey, the Serranos took the hard decision of defecting from Cuba and a year later moved to the United States to join the Sarasota Ballet, then under the direction of Robert de Warren.
 It was in Sarasota were the Serranos danced principal roles until their retirement in 2000.

 Ms. Hernández didn’t left the dance world for long.
 After her daughter Camila was born, she started working as a guest instructor at various ballet schools in Florida.